 Artificial neural networks are very powerful algorithms, and they contribute to problem-solving.
 These algorithms involve steps like classification, prediction, and grouping.
 Artificial neural networks are organized into layers, where the first one is the input layer, then the hidden layer, and finally the output layer.

 One of the disadvantages of artificial neural networks is that they work with numerical data.
 Categorical variables are usually discretized to apply these algorithms.

 The PageRank algorithm is a base algorithm for search engines.
 Scores and estimates the relevance of a particular piece of data within a large set, such as a single website within a larger set of all Internet websites

-The AdaBoost or Adaptive Boosting algorithm works within other learning algorithms that anticipate behavior based on observed data to be sensitive to statistical extremes.
-It is a statistical classification meta-algorithm can modify the output of the EM algorithm by analyzing the relevance of the extreme.
+The AdaBoost or Adaptive Boosting algorithm works within other learning algorithms that anticipate behaviour based on observed data to be sensitive to statistical extremes.
+It is a statistical classification meta-algorithm that can modify the EM algorithm's output by analysing the extreme's relevance.

 If you need to solve dimensionality problems with categorical variables, you can use correspondence analysis to carry out this task.
 Two verticals are used in correspondence analysis –